Electric Vehicle Supply Equipment Rebate Program

 --------------------------------------------------------------------------------

-Program Purpose: The EVSE Rebate Program aims to reduce the financial burden of acquiring and installing charging stations, and increase EV adoption in support of the state’s EV deployment and greenhouse gas (GHG) reduction goals.
+Program Purpose: The EVSE Rebate Program aims to reduce the financial burden of acquiring and installing charging stations and to increase electric vehicle (EV) adoption in support of the state’s EV deployment and greenhouse gas reduction goals.

-Program Description: The Electric Vehicle Supply Equipment (EVSE) Rebate Program provides funding assistance for eligible costs incurred acquiring and installing qualified EV supply equipment, also referred to as charging stations.
+Program Description: The EVSE Rebate Program provides funding assistance for eligible costs incurred acquiring and installing qualified EV supply equipment, also referred to as charging stations.

-Program Budget: The total amount of funding established for the fiscal year 2024 (FY24) rebate program is $2.5M.
+Program Budget: The total amount of funding established for the fiscal year 2026 (FY26) rebate program is $2.5M.

 • $1.5M of funding was initially allocated for residential EVSE applications, and $1.0M was initially allocated for commercial EVSE applications.

-• After April 1, 2024, these initial funding allocation limits will be removed.
-Any FY24 applications not yet processed due to the initial funding allocations being exhausted will then be processed, up to the available overall FY24 budget for the entire EVSE Rebate Program.
+• After April 1, 2026, these initial funding allocation limits will be removed.
+Any eligible FY26 applications not yet processed due to one of the initial funding allocations being exhausted will then be processed in the order the applications were received, up to the available overall FY26 budget for the entire EVSE Rebate Program.

 Rebate Category